ministryofjustice/service_assessments/phases/v1/alpha.md

 Service manager able to:

-* explain their plan for making all new source code open and reusable during the alpha
+* Explain their plan for making all new source code open and reusable during the alpha
-* confirm that the service owns the intellectual property or give a valid explanation why not
+* Confirm that the service owns the intellectual property or give a valid explanation why not
-* explain how other departments will be able to reuse their code during alpha
+* Explain how other departments will be able to reuse their code during alpha

 ### 16